rintnetwork/front-end/src/content/contributing/adding-developer-tools/index.md

 **Is the tool widely used?**

-- We will consider metrics such as GitHub stars, download statistics, and whrnter it is used by known companies or projects
+- We will consider metrics such as GitHub stars, download statistics, and whreyer it is used by known companies or projects

 **Is the tool of sufficient quality?**